 - New limitations on medical expenses deductible in computing net worth.
 As of October 18, 2018, only certain categories of medical expenses can be used to offset the claimant’s income for purposes of the net worth test.
 Expenses for unlicensed in-home care providers can no longer reduce net worth, unless the disabled individual is receiving health care or custodial care, and the payments are commensurate with the number of hours that the provider attends to the disabled person.
 In addition, the disabled individual must also have been awarded Aid and Attendance or is Housebound; or a physician, physician’s assistant, certified nurse practitioner, or clinical nurse specialist must have stated in writing that, due to a physical, mental, developmental, or cognitive disorder, the disabled individual requires the health care or custodial care that the in-home attendant provides.

 Questions?
 Let Jane know.

-Jane Fearn-Zimmer is an attorney at Flaster Greenberg PC that specializes in veteran affairs.
+Jane Fearn-Zimmer is an attorneythat specializes in veteran affairs.
 She’s an accredited attorney with the U.S. Veterans Administration, the editor of the Elder Law Report, Including Special Needs Planning, a national trade journal for elder law and special needs attorneys, and is very educated on the new changes and what it means for veterans across the U.S.